4 Friendly German News Sites That Are Just Right for Learners

 Stories that involve World War II and Nazi history crop up in German newspapers fairly regularly.
 You’ll almost definitely see stories about unexploded bombs from American and British raids discovered in various German cities.
 Stories about Nazi officials or artifacts appear once in a while too, such as when a train full of Nazi gold reportedly materialized in Poland in 2015.

-The site also includes a podcast with each article, in which the reader recounts the articles in extremely slow, enunciated German, which is a great way for beginning learners to get used to hearing and comprehending German.
-And the best part is that there’s a vocabulary list at the end of every article so you can study key words and phrases on your own.
+And the best part is that there’s a vocabulary list at the end of every article (with explanations in German) so you can study key words and phrases on your own.

 Finally, the site also offers an English sister site, which can be invaluable for learners who want to brush up on German news in English before diving into the original.